Being concise and keeping it simple.

-The world wide web is a huge source of knowledge which has enabled people worldwide to learn new things.
+The internet is a huge source of knowledge which has enabled people worldwide to learn new things.
 However, not everything on the internet can be trusted, therefore, regulations need to be implemented to curb the spread of fake information and misleading websites.

 Here is a conclusion from another essay

 The prevention of health problems and illness is more important than treatment and medicine.
 Government funding should reflect this.
 To what extent do you agree?

 In a nutshell, this opinion is double-edged sword, so I can’t agree fully.
 It is important to use money depending on cases.
 For instance, in case of people in hospital which are relatively prevented with ease, you should pay for the prevention more.

 It takes time and effort to build your grammar skills and build vocabulary.
 Use the grammar that you are comfortable with until you can use more advanced structures.
 There is no quick fix here as it takes a while to develop your English.
 Reading is important for building vocabulary and reading and listening at the same time is a good way to develop your vocabulary.
 Never memorise words from word lists either.

 There are various free websites to help you with this.
 TED Talks, BBC News, The Times, The New Scientist, Podcasts and so on, see the link below.

 Learn exactly what a complex sentence is and practice writing them.
 You do not have to use high-level grammar to get a Band 7.
 In fact, a Band 9 essay uses surprisingly straightforward grammar structures and is very easy to read.

 Find a good teacher in your area and make sure you get good feedback on your writing.
 Ask yourself these questions below when you are practicing your writing.